yiisoft/validator/README.md

 ###### Passing instances

 If you have PHP >= 8.1, you can utilize passing instances in attributes' scope.
-Otherwise, fallback to custom rules approach described above.
+Otherwise, again fallback to custom rules approach described above.

 ```php
 use Yiisoft\Validator\Rule\HasLength;